jawang/pyseeker/README.txt

 Color coding:
-1. Green corresponds to opcode 1 and 2 messages that are not ignored
+1. Green corresponds to "success" messages
-2. Yellow corresponds to "TAKE initiated," "Take next sequence," and "AddAuxElements" messages
+2. Yellow corresponds to total delay < 4 seconds
 3. Red corresponds to opcode 3, 4, and 5 messages that are not
-	ignored
+	ignored, "fail" messages, and addressable ads that have a delay < 4 seconds
 3. Gray corresponds to opcode 0 messages, ignored messages, and miscellaneous messages